hasshuss/portfolio/README.md

-Protfolio project using ReactJS with NextJS, TypeScript and Sass
+Protfolio project with NextJS, TypeScript and Sass